nekotopia.io

 Who controls Nekotopia?

 Richard (druk) is the sole maintainer and decision-maker.
 This isn't a democracy - it's a benevolent dictatorship.
-But community input is valued and shapes the roadmap.
+Community input is valued and shapes the roadmap, but the buck stops here.

 Will Nekotopia ever be sold?

-No plans for that.
-This is a passion project.
-If circumstances change, the community would be informed and given options (including data export and transition time).
+No. This is a passion project.
+If circumstances change, the community would be informed and given options including data export and transition time.

 Questions?

-If you have questions about the funding model, want to discuss an Operator arrangement, or just want to chat about the project:
+If you have questions about the funding model or want to discuss the project:

 Back to Fund page